Vavinan/tp/docs/team/vavinan.md

    * User Guide:
       * Added documentation for the feature `delete`.
       * Added documentation for the feature `edit`.
+      * Added documentation for the feature `search`
    * Developer Guide:
       * Added implementation details for the feature `delete`.
       * Added implementation details for the feature `edit`.
       * Added implementation details for the feature `insights`.
+      * Added implementation details for the feature `search`.

    * Community:
       * Reported bugs and suggestions for other teams in class and PE-D.